-Alzheimer’s disease is an irreversible brain disease.
-It slowly destroys a person’s mind and the ability to complete everyday tasks.
-There is currently no cure for Alzheimer’s.
+Alzheimer’s disease (AD) is an irreversible brain disease.
+It slowly destroys a person’s mind and their ability to complete everyday tasks.
+There is currently no cure for AD.

-Doctors diagnose Alzheimer’s by conducting tests, noting behavior changes, and assessing memory impairment.
-There are many different types of doctors who can diagnose and treat Alzheimer’s.
+Doctors diagnose AD by performing physical examinations, conducting tests, noting behavior changes, and assessing memory impairment.
+There are many types of doctors who can diagnose and treat AD.

-If you notice changes in a friend’s or loved one’s memory, thinking, or behavior, you should contact their primary care physician.
-They can help with the following:
+If you notice changes in a loved one’s memory, thinking, or behavior, you should contact their primary care doctor.
+This doctor can help with the following:

-- give a brief memory-screening test, such as the Abbreviated Mental Test Score (AMTS).
-A score lower than six out of ten suggests a need for further evaluation
+- Give a brief memory-screening test, such as the Abbreviated Mental Test Score.
+A score lower than six out of 10 suggests a need for further evaluation.

-- identify changes in the patient’s memory and thinking others may miss
+- Identify changes in the person’s memory and thinking others may miss.

-The doctor also can refer you to the right kind of specialists as needed for diagnosing and treating AD.
+The primary care doctor can refer you to the right kind of specialists as needed for diagnosing and treating AD.
 These may include the following:

-Geriatricians work with older adults.
+Geriatricians are medical doctors who work with older adults.
 They know whether symptoms indicate a serious problem.

 Geriatric psychiatrists specialize in mental and emotional problems of older adults.
 They can assess memory and thinking problems.